Feyerabend/vm/vm5/README.md

 ### memory management considerations in C

-a. *Static vs. dynamic allocation:*
+a.) *Static vs. dynamic allocation:*
-   - *Static*: Memory is allocated at compile-time.
+   - *Static*.
+Memory is allocated at compile-time.
 While this is straightforward, it limits flexibility and can waste memory if the allocation size is not well-calibrated.
-   - *Dynamic*: Memory is allocated at runtime using functions like `malloc` and `free`.
+   - *Dynamic*.
+Memory is allocated at runtime using functions like `malloc` and `free`.
 This is more flexible but requires careful management to avoid leaks and fragmentation.

-b. *Constraints and safety:*
+b.) *Constraints and safety:*
-   - *Pre-allocated heap*: Allocating a fixed-size heap and crashing when it is full, as in the previously provided example, is simple but not ideal.
+   - *Pre-allocated heap*.
+Allocating a fixed-size heap and crashing when it is full, as in the previously provided example, is simple but not ideal.
 It does not handle scenarios where memory demands fluctuate or where memory can be reclaimed dynamically.
-   - *Garbage Collection (GC)*: Implementing garbage collection helps automatically manage memory by reclaiming unused objects, but it introduces overhead and complexity.
+   - *Garbage Collection (GC)*.
+Implementing garbage collection helps automatically manage memory by reclaiming unused objects, but it introduces overhead and complexity.